MCAT, GPA, and Medical School Acceptance Rates: The Med School Selectivity Index

 Get Accepted!
 Speak with an admissions expert today!

-1. Your MCAT
+1. MCAT total score

-1. The median MCAT for matriculants
+1. The median MCAT score for matriculants

 2. The median GPA for matriculants